4 big retirement risks — and how to prepare for them

 You can't control unexpected events in your life or in the markets, but these tips can help you limit their impact

 Overspending, investing too conservatively and veering away from your plan — these are some of the most common traps you can fall into on the way to retirement.
-The good news is that they’re easy to avoid with a little discipline and forethought.
+The good news is that you have the potential to avoid them with a little discipline and forethought.

-Other risks — like a health crisis or a market downturn — can’t be avoided, but they can be managed.
+Other risks — like a health crisis or a market downturn — can’t be avoided, but you can employ strategies to help manage them.
 Here are four of the most common dangers to your retirement strategy and the steps you can take to prepare for them.

 1. OUTLIVING YOUR MONEY

-Thanks to advances in medical science as well as healthier lifestyles, Americans are living longer than ever.
-That’s great news, but it also creates the very real possibility that you might outlive your retirement assets — especially when 28% of people underestimate their own likely life span by five years or more, according to a Society of Actuaries survey.1
+Thanks to advances in medical science as well as healthier lifestyles, Americans are generally living longer than their parents did.
+That’s great news, but it also creates the very real possibility that you might outlive your retirement assets — especially when 25% of people underestimate the life expectancy of a 60-year-old in the U.S., according to a survey by TIAA Institute.1

-“People look at how long their parents or relatives lived.
-But life expectancies have grown markedly from one generation to the next,” says Nevenka Vrdoljak, a director for the Chief Investment Office, Merrill and Bank of America Private Bank.
+“People look at how long their parents or other relatives lived.
+But life expectancies have grown markedly from one generation to the next,” says Nevenka Vrdoljak, a managing director and analyst, Chief Investment Office, Merrill and Bank of America Private Bank.

 What You Can Do:

-Think about delaying the age at which you claim Social Security. ““By claiming at age 70 as opposed to 62, your monthly income could go up 77%,” Vrdoljak says.2 Though you sacrifice income early on, knowing you’ll have higher Social Security payments if you reach your 80s and 90s is like having “longevity insurance,” she adds.
+Think about delaying the age at which you claim Social Security.
+“By claiming at age 70 as opposed to 62, your monthly income could potentially go up 77%,” Vrdoljak says.2 “You sacrifice income early on, knowing you will likely have higher Social Security payments if you reach your 80s and 90s,” she adds.

 Find out whether an annuity might be appropriate for you.
 Investing in a lifetime income annuity could help you avoid the risk of outliving your retirement savings by providing a path to income for as long as you live.
 For this reason, it also can offer protection against market risk (see Risk #2).
 Because annuities come with certain costs and risks, be sure to talk to your advisor about all the pros and cons before making a decision.